- Composed ride

 features & specs

-The subtle styling cues of the CL have been injected with some drama, mostly at the front end, over the years.
-Still, it's a more anodyne piece of sculpture than the other two-doors in its gunsights.
+The CL has grown more aggressive in design over the years, but it remains a long, sleek, fluid sculpture with two doors.
 The softly rounded silhouette echoes styling cues from around the automotive world, throughout a few eras--not all of them in its rarified price class, since they've been reinterpreted everywhere, from Acura to Ford, and vice versa.
-It's restrained, which stands out less than an Italian semi-exotic, but it's also worn well over its half-dozen years.
-The interior's more confident, and more impressive.
+It's more subdued than many of the alternatives in its price range, but it's also aged well with time in a way that more exotics designs may not.
+The interior is more confident, more impressive.
 The minimalist look centers on a monolithic stack of controls, adorned with strips of shiny switches and buttons, swathed in burled walnut.
 It's as uncluttered as a home office straight off the pages of the German edition of Architectural Digest.

 The luxuriant performance gets downright scorching as you climb the price and horsepower ladder on the remaining rear-drive models.
 There's a prestige edition, the CL600, which features a 510-hp twin-turbo 5.5-liter V-12 engine that produces 612 pound-feet of torque, and issues bursts of effortless acceleration on its way to a 4.5-second 0-to-60 mph time.